-The BES data archiving policy, which mandates that all data used to support the results in papers published in its journals be archived in a suitable repository that provides 'comparable access and guarantee of preservation', encourages authors to pick a repository best suited to their type of data and is most useful to the community most likely to access their data.
+The BES data archiving policy, which mandates that all data used to support the results in papers published in its journals be archived in a suitable repository that provides 'comparable access and guarantee of preservation'4, encourages authors to pick a repository best suited to their type of data and is most useful to the community most likely to access their data.
+You may consider following the ICSU-World Data System Data Sharing Principles5 which outline that data should be shared openly in a timely manner, with the fewest restrictions possible and used with proper citation.